An effective energy-enstrophy diffusion process with a condensation bound: Introduction

 As mentioned above, the convergence to the same limit law $\wt{P}$ holds for all values of $\kappa > 0$ in (\ref{0.4}), and hence the convergence in law to $\wt{P}$ holds as well for some (non-explicit) function $\kappa_\ve > 0$ tending to $0$ with $\ve$.
 When $\kappa = 0$, the equation corresponding to (\ref{0.4}) covers by suitable choices of $b(x)$ some instances of a Galerkin-Navier-Stokes equation with Brownian forcing, see Remark 1.1 of \cite{SzniWidm26b}.
+It would be of substantial interest to gain information on the speed at which one can let $\kappa_\ve$ tend to $0$, i.e. how much regularization is needed, for the above mentioned convergence to $\wt{P}$ to hold.

-In the present article, we obtain a condensation bound for the law $\wt{P}$ of the stationary diffusion in the open cone $\stackrel{_\circ}{C}$.
+In the present article, we obtain a remarkable condensation bound for the law $\wt{P}$ of the stationary diffusion in the open cone $\stackrel{_\circ}{C}$.
 It can be read in the perspective of the inviscid limit in law statement mentioned above (\ref{0.4}).
 We introduce two positive numbers related to the Brownian forcing:

 and we denote by $(U_0, V_0)$ the location at time $0$ of the stationary diffusion on $\stackrel{_\circ}{C}$ governed by $\wt{P}$ (so that $U_0 > V_0 > 0, \wt{P}$-a.s.).
 We show in Theorem \ref{theo5.1} a stronger form of the following inequality: